from the top...

 1998

-The HP is determined to be the third most visited cultural destination in Detroit, with over 275,000 visitors annually and presented on WDIV News Carmen Harlan.
+The HP is identified as the third most visited cultural destination in Detroit, with over 275,000 visitors annually and presented on WDIV News by Carmen Harlan.
 Guyton and Whitfield travel to Hungary to share the vision.
 The HP film, Come Unto Me: the Faces of Tyree Guyton premiers at the Detroit Institute of Arts.
 The HP legal team files and receives a restraining order issued by Judge Morcom preventing demolition of the HP.

 1999